-Since 2003, our focus has been on lead generation – but it didn’t take long before the realisation hit that nothing happens until a sale is made.
+Ever since we started, our focus has been on online lead generation – but it didn’t take long before the realisation hit that nothing happens until a sale is made.

 All the leads in the world mean nothing until they convert into new cash, customers and profits.